The Information System on Occupational Exposure in Medicine, Industry and Research (ISEMIR)

 Working Groups were established for these areas, and 2009 – 2012 was a test period for ISEMIR.

 To help to improve occupational radiation protection programmes in specific medical, research and industrial areas:

 - to facilitate the implementation of ALARA practices and effective exposure management;

 - to internationally benchmark specific tasks-related occupational exposures in order to identify good practices as well as gaps; and

 - to define follow-up actions to address identified gaps and disseminate lessons learnt.

 To contribute to minimizing the likelihood of accidents, e.g. by identifying pre-cursors, user feedback and experience.

 The ISEMIR is coordinated by the IAEA assisted by an Advisory Group with representatives of international organisations such as UNSCEAR, EC, NEA/OECD as well as the five main world regions.
 For each topical area a working group is set up with experts covering that area in a comprehensive way (professions, type of radiation usages, geographical regions…).

 They will be defined progressively by the working groups and proposed to the Advisory Group and IAEA.
-One main objective is to set up a data-base regularly updated on radiological protection data dealing with each topic.
-Guidance are also expected.
-Workshops might be envisaged.
+One main objective is to set up an international data-base to be used by end-users as a tool for optimization of occupational radiation protection.